The Juvenile Justice Clinic

 A multidisciplinary approach to representing children is the hallmark of our philosophy.
 Our social-work staff plays a key role in our representation of every one of our clients.
 See information on holistic representation.

-All prospective students will be required to submit an application including a resumé and transcript.
+Applications to the Juvenile Justice Clinic for the 2018-2019 academic year will be available, as will be most clinical applications, on March 16, 2018.
+Prospective students will be required to submit an application including a resumé and transcript.
 Applicants will then interview with Professor Buckingham, Director of the JJC.
 Interviews will be required.

 Applicants should have an interest in criminal defense or juvenile delinquency, enjoy oral advocacy, and possess strong communication skills.
 Students must demonstrate flexibility and the maturity to assume responsibility for representing clients.

-Prior academic performance will be considered, however, weight will be given to those students who can demonstrate an interest in the issues presented as well as to those who have prior experience in a related field.
+Prior academic performance will be considered; however, weight will be given to those students who can demonstrate an interest in the issues presented as well as to those who have prior experience in a related field.

 Students must have access to a car and/or be able to independently travel for the purposes of investigating their cases, serving motions, appearing in court, and meeting with clients.